cocoyimasa/JavaScript-Interpreter/README.md

-JSInterpret
+JSInterpreter
 ===========

 My JavaScript Interpreter is write all by hand.
 Surely I read some sources that written by others.
 I have learned many ideas and used them in my code.
-It is not completed.Many Bugs
+It is not completed.Many Bugs still can be found in this program.

 Now it support only the core features in JavaScript.
 The features it supports as fellows: